 It’s not a bad example to follow.

-Do you know, I have a feeling that this is what the new current is about.
+I have a feeling that this is what the new current in spirituality is about.
 A conscious acceptance of who and what we are.
-On all levels… and we are all such a mix of contrasts and opposites within ourselves.
-I feel the new current is about integrating the inner contradictions, realising the human and the divine within, balancing the passive and dynamic, the tears and the laughter, the gifts and the flaws.
-Just Being who we Are…
+On all levels… and we are all such a mix of contrasts and opposites within ourselves, perhaps it is about integrating the inner contradictions, realising the human and the divine within, balancing the passive and dynamic, the tears and the laughter, the gifts and the flaws.
+Just being who we Are…

-Of course, being a small, nondescript Mum, nicknamed ‘the hobbit’ by my six foot sons and laughed down upon from their greater height, you may think I have neither knowledge nor authority to speak of the currents of the coming age.
+Being a small, nondescript Mum, nicknamed ‘the hobbit’ by my six-foot sons and laughed down upon from their greater height, you may think I have neither knowledge nor authority to speak of the currents of the coming age.
 You may be right.
 I’m not telling anyone what to do here.
-But for myself I shall live within that truth that knows neither barrier nor label …and give it the whole five feet.
+But for myself and for as long as I can, I shall live within that truth that knows neither barrier nor label… and give it the whole five feet.